Micah456/EmailWebApp/README.md

 -Start building sysapi - DONE
 -Review storage and format of data from prev project - DONE

-*Possible future tasks (stretch goals- please branch):*
--Create tests
--Authentication
--Implement print button for emails
--Password rules
--Change date displayed on emails to time or day of the week if within given time period -Implement forward and replies
--Enable deletion of draft emails - involves trash folder -Enable deletion of sent emails - involves trash folder - email has TrashFrom and TrashTo boolean attributes -Connect to database and rework sysapi
--Media queries

 *Additional Tasks:*
 -Update html to use more semantic tags - e.g. nav, section, article, aside, etc -Running apis as separate scripts on different ports -Improve accessibility of pages
--Update html to use more semantic tags - e.g. nav, section, article, aside, etc

 *Notes:*